OpenFrameworks, Wacom Tablet

-I want this performance to live among the work of other people acting as machines.
-Machine learning attracts great attention, from the design industry to insurance.
+Machine learning attracts great attention, from user experience design to insurance.
 But where businesses lack the training data or the resources to acquire it to produce a machine learning model, they may fall back on human laborers to pretend to be the bots and do the machines’ work of labelling images or steering vehicles.
 Amazon’s Mechanical Turk is then aptly named.
 As a service that organizes laborers to sometimes perform this ruse, it fulfills the role of the original mechanical turk, a chess player who disguised himself as a machine that plays chess.
-Both involve the work of humans sold as the work of machines at higher value.
+Both mark up the price of human labor by disguising it as a machine's.

 My performance is an interrogation of the on-campus machine vision demo, which stands for this sale of human labor as machine labor, spearheaded by the university.
-To perform as this AI—university touted—is to acknowledge that the accomplishments of the machine-learning science are often overstated at the expense of crediting human laborers.
+To perform as this AI—touted by the university—is to acknowledge that the accomplishments of machine-learning are often overstated at the expense of crediting human laborers.

-That in the context of CMU in particular machine vision demos go unremarked allows my performance to walk this line between bringing attention to the machine without remarking on the human behind it.
-Where AI is on display but unremarkable stands for the paradox between sensationalizing AI while de-emphasizing the human labor behind it.
-We must address that the human actor and the AI are not separate entities, but one and the mask that it wears.
+At CMU especially, machine vision demos go unremarked.
+This allows my performance to walk a thin line between bringing attention to the machine without remarking on the human behind it.
+Wherever AI is on display but unremarked, there is a paradox between our sensationalizing AI while discrediting the human labor behind it.
+The human actor and the AI are not separate entities, but one and the mask that it wears.